 Your skin, hair, and nail cells regenerate during your sleep and the facial muscles that cause lines on your face, relax.
 Your blood flow increases, and so does the amount of nutrients being delivered to your skin.
 Giving your body the chance to rest and rejuvenate also allows it to remove toxins from the body, and repair all cells that are required for keeping your skin youthful.

 So can sleep be considered the fountain of youth?
-We think so.
-Read on to find out why.
+We think so, so read on to find out why.

 The First Three Hours of Sleep

 During the first three hours of sleep, your body produces human growth hormone.
-Commonly associated with steroid use and cheating in the sports world, human growth hormone is produced naturally in the body in the pituitary gland.
-It plays a crucial role in growth and development, cell regeneration and maintaining healthy tissue – including that of the brain, skin and other vital organs.
+Commonly associated with steroid use and cheating in the sports world, the human growth hormone is produced naturally in the body in the pituitary gland.
+It plays a crucial role in growth and development, cell regeneration, and maintaining healthy tissue – including that of the brain, skin, and other vital organs.

-Once human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
+Once the human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
 The most critical growth factor is IGF-1, which promotes growth in each cell of the body.
-You need growth hormone in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance and of course, good skin.
+You need growth hormones in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance, and of course, good skin.

 As we age, human growth hormone levels begin to decline, more specifically in the 20s for women and in the late 30s for men.
 Furthermore, poor sleep alters your hypothalamus and pituitary gland function, thereby affecting your growth hormone release time even more.
 Signs of low human growth hormones include thinning hair, more belly fat, the appearance of wrinkles, and dry skin.
 Men may also experience weakness, balding, loss of libido, and poor memory as their human growth hormone levels fall.